 - Brother John Muhammad, Community Development & Training Center

-- Jabaar Edmonds, Community Development & Training Center
+- Jabaar Edmond, Community Development & Training Center

 - Gwen Reese, African American Heritage Association